 Let's take a look at what goes into total income and total expenses below.

 The total income will generally be the same as the total rent.

-There are some cases where you're receiving income from application fees & laundry.
-But it's generally safe to assume total rent = total income.
+There are some cases where you are receiving income from application fees and laundry.
+But it's generally safe to assume that total rent is equal to total income.